Beit Shearim National Park – Full Visitors Guide

 The next stop of our tour was the Cave of the Torah Ark.

-Since there were robberies, all caves in this compound are locked.
-And our guide was unlocking and locking them.
+Note: Since there were robberies, all the caves in this compound are locked, and our guide was unlocking and locking them.

 How can you determine whether it was a Jewish site?

-When archaeologists dig up a new place, two signs can tell whether it was a Jewish city or a village.
+When archaeologists discover a new location, two signs can tell whether it was a Jewish city or a village.
 Do you know what the signs are?

-2. Can you guess the second sign?
+- Can you guess the second sign?
 Some say it is The Star of David, also known as Magen David.
 But Magen David is relatively new.
-According to the Jewish Encyclopedia, a 12th-century Karaite document is the earliest Jewish literary source to mention a symbol called “Magen David”.
+According to the Jewish Encyclopedia, a 12th-century Karaite document is the earliest Jewish literary source to mention a symbol called “Magen David.”

 The second sign is Mikveh – a bath used for ritual immersion in Judaism to achieve ritual purity.